DEMCON/libstored/README.md

 - Application over CAN: like a `client/stdio_wrapper.py`, a CAN extractor to ZeroMQ bridge is required.

 Then, the client can be connected to the ZeroMQ interface.
+The following clients are provided:

-`client/cli_client.py` is provided as a command line tool that lets you directly enter the protocol messages as defined above.
+- `client/cli_client.py`: a command line tool that lets you directly enter the protocol messages as defined above.
+- `client/gui_client.py`: a simple GUI that shows the list of objects and lets you manipulate the values.

 Test it using the `terminal` example, started using the `client/stdio_wrapper.py`.
-Then connect the `cli_client` to it.
+Then connect one of the clients above to it.

 ### Application layer